11 FUN ADELAIDE DAY TRIP IDEAS

 Situated right on the coast, the area is teeming with incredible ocean views, walking trails, and relaxing beaches.
 Just in town is the Cape Jervis Lighthouse, the perfect destination for watching the sunset with a picnic or whales passing by from June to October.

 Locally owned and sourced foods from Leonard’s Mill make the perfect picnic meal, and their onsite restaurant and accommodation allow for a luxurious visit.
 Nearby Blowhole Beach is just enough off the beaten track, about two kilometres from the car park, to be a peaceful place to relax by the water.

 Tip: Wildlife lovers will also enjoy hiking around the Deep Creek Conservation Park, where all manner of native Australian animals can be spotted out and about.

 Distance from Adelaide: Cape Jervis is a 90-minute drive from Adelaide.
-While public transportation via the SeaLink bus, is available, exploring nearby sites does require a car.
+While public transportation via the Sealink bus is available, exploring nearby sites requires a car.
 You can also take a day tour.

 Clare – perfect for food, wine and cycling

 Clare makes a lovely day trip from the South Australian capital city.
 Our favourite thing to do here is to visit the many wineries within the region.
 We have done the trip a few times from Adelaide for the day, once by car, another on a winery tour, and finally where we took our bikes and rode around the region on a self-guided bike tour.

 Our biking experience in Clare was our favourite.
 The region is lovely, the bike trails are easily accessible and the wineries welcome cyclists.
 We planned our day before we left, stopped at two wineries, and had made a booking at Skillogallee for lunch outside in the gardens.
 It was such a great day and the best way to experience all that the region has to offer.
 There are also organised cycling tours through the Clare Valley which can be taken as a day or overnight trip.